Building Talent Acquisition Strategies That Work

 Talent Acquisition vs. Recruiting

-There’s a common misconception that talent acquisition and recruitment are the same thing – they are not and shouldn’t be confused.
+There’s a common misconception that talent acquisition and recruitment are the same things – they are not and shouldn’t be confused.
 Talent acquisition focuses on long-term human resources planning and finding appropriate candidates for positions requiring a very specific skill set to help meet business goals and objectives.

 Recruitment is a short-term, tactical process focused on filling a specific position or positions in order to address immediate needs.
-Both play important parts in the human resources process, but they are very different in terms of process design, time frames and objectives.
+Both play important parts in the human resources process, but they are very different in terms of process design, time frames, and objectives.

-In What Instances Would a Talent Acquisition Strategy Plan be of Most Value?
+In What Instances Would A Talent Acquisition Strategy Plan Be Of Most Value?

-Times passes and the mass Boomer Generation exodus from the workforce has begun.
+Time passes and the mass Boomer Generation exodus from the workforce has begun.
 It’s been estimated that as of two years ago, 33% of the workforce, including 48% of supervisors, are or will shortly be eligible to retire.
 Those statistics really underscore how vital talent acquisition is becoming.
-Generation X and Millennial are the workers and future business leaders who will be in high demand, and effective talent acquisition strategies recognize the changing nature of the workforce and the marketplace.
+Generation X and Millennials are the workers and future business leaders who will be in high demand, and effective talent acquisition strategies recognize the changing nature of the workforce and the marketplace.

 Here are segments where talent acquisition strategies are of particular value: